FundMakerFdn/fundmaker-strategy-sdk/README.md

 _Alias for `node tools/strategy.js`_

-The main tool, which executes trading strategies on cryptocurrency pools based on historical data.
+The main tool, which executes liquidity providing strategies on cryptocurrency pools based on historical data.
 It processes input from CSV files, applies defined strategies, and outputs the results.

 ```
 Usage: strategy [options]